-Accrued income and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+Accrued income and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less impairment allowances for such losses at each reporting date.

 k) Borrowings

 Borrowings are recognised initially at fair value, net of transaction costs incurred.
 Borrowings are subsequently stated at amortised cost; any difference between the proceeds and the redemption value is recognised in the consolidated statement of comprehensive income over the period of the borrowing using the effective interest method.
 Borrowings are shown as current liabilities unless the Group has the unconditional right to defer settlement for at least 12 months after the balance sheet date.
 Interest expense is recognised on the basis of the effective interest method and is included in finance costs.